Satyam-Vyas/order-book/README.md

 # Order Book Application

-A real-time order book application for a single token (RELIANCE), featuring bidding and asking orders with a clean, responsive UI.
+A real-time order book application for a single token (eg. RELIANCE), featuring bidding and asking orders with a clean, responsive UI.
 The application allows users to view the order book, place orders, and see trade history.

+**The client and server setup guide is available in this readme.md**

 ## Features